witheve/docs/tutorials/quickstart.eve.md

 # Quickstart

-In this guide we're going to give a 5 minute introduction to the essential concepts in Eve.
+In this guide we're going to give you a 5 minute introduction to the essential concepts in Eve.
 If you've never used Eve before, you're in the right place.

 ## Adding records to Eve